-Achieving the best outcomes for the City of Ryde and its people ers, Council staff will mind and prepare a min in September 2019 macpac
+Achieving the best outcomes for the City of Ryde and its people

 - To build our City's future with stakeholders and community leaders, we will be strongly advocating on behalf of our community, especially on development matters and emerging social challenges. - Maintaining strong relationships with state agencies, business and key stakeholders to plan and shape the City's future.